 You should write your content in an engaging tone that encourages people to keep reading.
 Think about your target audience and what kind of content will best engage them.

 If you’re writing for an audience that primarily wants to learn how to do things, they might not engage much with listicles of different products.
-If your audience is looking for specific products, long informational posts that don’t tell them what to buy are probably not the pieces of content you should write!
+But if your audience is looking for specific products, long informational posts that don’t tell them what to buy are probably not the pieces of content you should write!

 10. Do Use Simple Language Where Possible